 - 30-day supply of ALL prescribed medication (if applicable)

 - Type 2 forms (if applicable)

 During a 30- to 45-day assessment placement, we offer stabilization of a young person’s behavior and determine individual needs, assess risks and identify appropriate interventions.
 The result is a thorough assessment and set of recommendations for treatment and a successful transition back to the community.
-Psychiatric and psychological assessments are included.
+Psychiatric Nurse Practitioner and psychological assessments are included.

 Please submit this form and send supporting applicable documentation to email@example.com or fax to 715-253-3586.
 Examples of supporting documentation include court reports, psychological evaluations, a plan of care or similar, petitions, incident reports, discharge summaries, school reports, permanency plan, WRAP screening, etc.